top of page

 It's become this arbitrarily used word.

-You can't conflate years of randomly doing loosely related things with focusing on mastering one specific thing.
+You can't conflate years of randomly doing loosely related things with mastering one specific thing.
 And you certainly can't justify a bogus job title merged with the responsibilities of all the positions you wish to fill but can't afford to as expertise.
 More importantly, knowledge doesn't mean effective application so you can't use it interchanagebly with expertise.

 ACCORDING TO FORBES, EXPERTISE IS DEFINED AS...